 Days later, on May 28th, WBAL Radio published a story still pushing this agenda:

-I was lucky to have had the time and privilege to advocate for these media changes.
-I'm sure others would have too.
 The fact that two outlets immediately realized they had printed unethical and/or incorrect headlines is a testament to how sloppy editorial oversight is in this town.
 Still, the damage was done.

 A Propaganda Campaign